 All Season tires (P225/50R18 tires)

 Daytime running LED lights

 2017 Acura TLX Safety

 The 2017 Acura TLX comes packed with a plenty of safety features.
-From the standard airbags to the notification you get regarding the safety to-do for the passengers like buckling up your seat belt.
-You get them all.
-List of the standard safety features is listed below.
+From the standard airbags to the notification alerts you get regarding the safety of the passengers, The 2017 TLX sedan offers a great array of safety features.
+Following are the standard safety features that come in this car -

 Front Seat Belt e-Pretensioner System — A A Vehicle Stability Assist (VSA ) with Traction Control and Motion Adaptive Steering